amcdawes/phyboarding/README.md

 # Physics Dashboards
-## Open
+## Open tools for physics data display and analysis

 In-class hands-on data collection and display facilitated by open-source hardware and software tools.
 Presented at AAPT Winter Meeting 2020.

+### Install python:
-Installation is easiest using the Anaconda Distribution.
-Once that environment is installed, use conda to create an environment that includes the necessary requirements:
+Installation is easiest using the [Anaconda Distribution](https://www.anaconda.com/distribution/).
+Once that distribution is installed, use conda to create a virtual environment that includes the necessary requirements:

-### create an env:
+### Create a virtual environment:
 `conda create -f environment.yml`

+### Activate your new venv:
+`conda activate phyboard`

 To roll your own installation, clone this repository and install the following required packages:
  - python 3 (It's 2020 folks, time to use 3)